mangpo/greenthumb/documentations/new-isa.md

 ## Getting Started
 1. Set up GreenThumb (see the top-level [README](../README.md#setup)).
-2. Try to get the ARM cooperative superoptimizer running (see the top-level [README](../README.md)).
+2. Try to get the ARM cooperative superoptimizer running (see the top-level [README](../README.md#running)).
 3. Read [Greenthumb: Superoptimizer Construction Framework (CC'16)](http://www.eecs.berkeley.edu/~mangpo/www/papers/greenthumb_cc2016.pdf).

-## Brief Instruction
+## Step-by-Step Instruction
 The framework utilizes inheritance to provide retargetability.
 The top level directory contains the superclasses to be extended.
 File `xxx.rkt` contains the implementation of superclass `xxx%`.
-Assume (without loss of generality) that we want to construct a superoptimizer for simplified ARM (called `armdemo`).
+For the purpose of a demonstration, assume we want to construct a superoptimizer for simplified ARM (called `armdemo`).
 To extend the framework , we have to implement class `armdemo-xxx%` extending class `xxx%` (in `armdemo/armdemo-xxx.rkt` file).

 Before start implementing the extension, run the setup script with the name of the ISA:
 ```